Ironically, your finances take a nosedive with unpaid maternity leave at the same time your expenses increase drastically.

 You can use sick and vacation time to pay for maternity leave, but most people don’t have three months’ worth of either.
 Unfortunately for most, sick and vacation can only partially cover expenses.Are you taking advantage of #maternity leave?
 Here's how to financially prepare for it Click To Tweet

 Your best bet is to start a maternity leave savings account if you haven’t already started one.
 If you contribute $100 a paycheck as soon as you find out you’re pregnant, you could essentially have $1,800 saved up by the time the baby is born.
+You may be able to find some of these saving by using an app like Trim to help you find savings on your monthly bills.

 Private Disability Insurance